 Other upgrades completed at the site include a roof replacement, a new control unit and odor control system, bathroom renovations, and HVAC equipment upgrades.

-Additional site work to follow include the relocation of the entrance driveway, repaving of the pump station site, replacement of the existing site fence, and general site restoration.
+Additional site worked included the relocation of the entrance driveway, repaving of the pump station site, replacement of the existing site fence, and general site restoration.